 Leonie has appeared on both CBC Radio and Société Radio-Canada and is the recipient of numerous prizes and scholarships from the Canadian Music Competition and the National Arts Centre Orchestra Bursary Competition.

-Leonie is very active with the Toronto Symphony Orchestra's education programmes and is committed to bringing classical music into the classrooms of underprivileged elementary school children.
-She performs shows year-round for Toronto schoolchildren with the TSO Preludes Woodwind Trio, who just undertook their first tour to northern Ontario, playing for students in Moosonee, Moose Factory, and Iroquois Falls.
-She participates in the highly popular Adopt-A-Player programme every year and also works closely with the education department on new initiatives.
+Leonie is very active with the TSO's education programs and is committed to bringing classical music into the classrooms of elementary schoolchildren.
+She performed many shows for young Toronto students with the TSO Woodwind Trio under the Preludes program, and participated yearly in the TSO's highly popular Adopt-A-Player program.

 Give to the TSO